Storage and handling of flammable goods

 • Knowledge of what to do in the event of accidents and incidents

-Everyone who handles flammable goods must know what they are doing, both in everyday life and in crisis situations.
+Everyone who handles flammable goods must know what they are doing, both in everyday operation and in crisis situations.

 Competence development